nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 const add = (a,b) => a + b;
 ```

-When only an expression is provided to the right of the arrow, the function's `return` value is implied to be that expression.
+When only an expression is provided to the right-side of the arrow, the function's `return` value is implied to be that expression.
 Try to become familiar with this shorthand syntax, because it's going to come up a lot in React!

 ## Exercise
 [Arrow Functions Exercises](https://hychalknotes.s3.amazonaws.com/arrow_functions_exercises.zip)